Guilty must be brought to book irrespective of their political affiliation: Mamata on wrestlers' protest | Politics

 ''We must all stand with the wrestlers who are protesting.
 They are speaking in one voice.
 Our sportspersons are the pride of our nation.
 They are champions.
 The guilty must be brought to book, irrespective of their political affiliation.
 Justice must prevail.
 Truth must win,'' Banerjee, the Trinamool Congress (TMC) supremo, said in a tweet.

-A delegation of TMC MPs, led by Rajya Sabha member Dola Sen, will visit the wrestlers in the evening, party sources said.
+A delegation of TMC MPs, led by Rajya Sabha member Dola Sen, visited the wrestlers in the evening.

+Talking to reporters after meeting the wrestlers, Sen said, ''It is condemnable what is happening to these sportspersons who are the pride of the nation.
+We are here to show solidarity with them and tell them that we will fight this battle together.
+It is a matter of concern that while these people have spoken out, our prime minister, who talks of 'Mann ki Baat' and of justice, is silent.''
+Sen was accompanied by TMC's Lok Sabha MP Aparupa Poddar.

+The Delhi Police told the Supreme Court that an FIR will be lodged on Friday itself over the sexual harassment allegations levelled by seven women wrestlers against the WFI chief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)